 ATMS invites practitioners to download the webinar recordings of the Live Streaming, from the Menopause Symposium, which took place on Sunday 7 February 2021 in Sydney.

 If you missed attending on the day – ATMS is now pleased to be able to offer all your amazing presenters and a chance to earn 6 CPE points – post-event!

-The Menopause Symposium will provide a unique opportunity for practitioners to understand the physiology of the menopause transition and its impact on women’s physical and psychological health, and the ways in which natural, allopathic and allied health modalities can support that transition.
+The Menopause Symposium provides a unique opportunity for practitioners to understand the physiology of the menopause transition and its impact on women’s physical and psychological health, and the ways in which natural, allopathic and allied health modalities can support that transition.

-Hear from five leading experts in Chinese medicine, naturopathy, endocrinology and metabolic physiology, as they share factors impacting menopause symptoms.
+Hear from five leading experts in Chinese medicine, naturopathy, endocrinology and pelvic physiotherapy, as they share factors impacting menopause symptoms.

 Speakers and Topics include (full topic outlines and bios below):

 Menopause within a Chinese Medicine framework

 Working collaboratively with medical practitioners for menopausal women